-A rich, creamy dessert that’ll melt-in-your-mouth!
+A rich, creamy dessert that’ll melt in your mouth!
 This cardamom-spiced milk cake is the perfect treat for this festive time of year.

 Kalakand, also known as milk cake, is a popular Indian dessert.
 It’s a sweet that I think most people prefer to buy in stores, because of how long it takes to make.